 Coffee-drinking is taken seriously in Zagreb.
-In the city centre, you can barely move for coffee houses spawling into the streets.
-Inevitably, some of these similar-looking joints are lacklustre, and it's surprisingly hard to find cafes with menus that extend beyond drinks.
-But once you've found your cafe, you won't be disappointed: the finest offer expertly-made coffee, and treats to have a sweet-tooth grinning for hours.
+In the city centre, you can barely move for coffee houses sprawling into the streets, although it's surprisingly hard to find cafés with menus that extend beyond drinks - and even harder to find non-smoking cafés.
+But once you've found your café, you won't be disappointed: the finest offer expertly-made coffee, and treats to have a sweet-tooth grinning for hours.
 Here are the best cafes and coffee shops in Zagreb.

 Europe's quirkiest museum might leave you in tears, but at least you can console yourself in this breezy little cafe afterwards.
 Here, friendly staff will whip you up an ice-coffee or a thick hot chocolate, and everything's served with a homemade biscuit for good measure.
 It's spacious enough to sit and work for hours, and there's a broad beer selection for when you're done.

 Set in the hotel of the same name, overlooking the main square, this is one of the most revered coffeehouses in Zagreb, exuding classic charm and providing smart service.
 The location, of course, simply can't be beat.

 Though this place shouldn’t be difficult to discover – located above the Stone Gate and below St Mark’s – it is, somehow, oft-overlooked and thus a great find.
 The front room is an art gallery with local artists’ works for sale.
 The back end of the building is a posh café (with seating in the front gallery as well) with Persian rugs thrown about, wooden floors and leather chairs.
 Beyond coffee, expect 15 sorts of tea, Leffe beer, wine and cognac.